 3. Self-Organizing and Working to Capacity - The team that is going to complete the work should be the ones to decide how they will do it.
 And they should decide how much work they will take on.

 In my training classes, I get a lot of questions from people who are not really Scrum team members, yet who want to control and make decisions for the team.
 Frequently they are coming from a project management background and they are used to directing others and being in charge.
 Or, they are accustomed to being the go-between for the team and the end customer.
-They talk about the importance of their role to push or drive teams to perform.
+They talk about the importance of their role to push or drive teams to perform; what they want is a high performing team.
 They can't envision leadership within the team.
 They don't imagine a world where teams themselves develop and communicate estimates and plans to stakeholders.

 I see the same behavior when coaching in organizations.
 There seems to be no end to the line of people waiting to tell the team how to do their job.
 They act superior to the team, second-guess them, and they undermine the team's performance by making decisions, telling them what to do, and disempowering the team.